 And expected to reach 175 Zettabyte in 2025.
 The comprehension of such a huge data volume is impossible without the development of the technology both to interpret and consume.
 Even with such increasingly advanced technologies, it is impossible to process all these data.
 The evolution of Big Data is explained in three phases.

 The Database management system is the origin of Big Data and Data analytics.
 The techniques like storage, extraction, and optimization techniques used in Relational Database Management System were relied upon heavily by the Database management at that time.
 The first phase of Big Data evolution consisted of database management and database warehousing.

-The modern data analytics later formed as an evolution of the database management system.
-At the time which used techniques like database queries, database processing, and reporting tools.
+Modern data analytics later formed as an evolution of the database management system.
+At the time it used techniques like database queries, database processing, and reporting tools.

 HTTP Based Data

-This massive increase in the amount of data by the HTTP based web traffic was mostly semi-structured and unstructured data from a data analytics point of view.
-Due to this nature of data, the organizations needed to figure out new techniques to store, interpret, and analyze these new datatypes.
+This massive increase in the amount of data by the HTTP-based web traffic was mostly semi-structured and unstructured data from a data analytics point of view.
+Due to this nature of data, the organizations needed to figure out new techniques to store, interpret, and analyze these new data types.
 The need to interpret the vast amount of data from social media platforms and eCommerce websites.
-They then convert them into meaningful information became the need of the hour.
+They then convert them into meaningful information and became the need of the hour.

 Therefore, Data is the most important and powerful commodity in the modern world.
 At PromptCloud, we do our part in this evolution by servicing companies that require web-based data.
-We provide fully managed, enterprise-grade, end to end web scraping solution.
+We provide fully managed, enterprise-grade, end-to-end web scraping solutions.
 Make sure to stay tuned into this 3 part series on the evolution of Big Data and its advancements in the last and final part which will be soon published.